 - To determine the major cause of flooding in Narok town,

 - To map out the major flood hot spots in Narok town, and;

 - To estimate the effects of floods in Narok

 The method used to carry out the proposed objectives was through the use of hydraulic simulation that would lead to the creation of a 1-Dimensional model of the Enkare Narok river.
-This hydraulic simulation would require three main data inputs; the region’s Digital Elevation Model, the river discharge rate and the river’s cross-section.
-These inputs lead to the creation of a 100-year inundation model, where a 100-year model indicates that the region receives moderate amount of floods as they are often prevalent in the March April May season and the October November December seasons.
+This hydraulic simulation would require three main data inputs; the region’s Digital Elevation Model, the river discharge rate, and the river’s cross-section.
+These inputs lead to the creation of a 100-year inundation model, where a 100-year model indicates that the region receives a moderate amount of floods as they are often prevalent in the March April May season, and the October November December seasons.

 Upon using the hydraulic simulation, the cause of floods is determined to be the Enkare Narok River.
 This is shown as during the rainy season the two seasonal distributaries of the Enkare Narko fill up and consequentially lead to the Enkare filling up and due to the lap-sided nature of the river observed from the river cross-section, the river bursts out of the bank and thus leads to the flooding of Narok town.
-Mapping of the hotspots was done through the created 100-year inundation model that created a flood map over the digital elevation model through the use of the river cross section and the river discharge rate.
+Mapping of the hotspots was done through the created 100-year inundation model that created a flood map over the digital elevation model through the use of the river cross-section and the river discharge rate.
 The map displayed that the main hotspots are the main town area and the highway, this consequentially showed the flood effects.

-Hydraulic simulation using HEC-RAS leads to production of potential flood zones which normal flood prediction models using rainfall will be unable to do.
+Hydraulic simulation using HEC-RAS leads to the production of potential flood zones which normal flood prediction models using rainfall will be unable to do.
 The simulations provide the depth of the water to be expected in a given flood zone, which can act as an early warning system for the area.